fullstorydev/fullstory-node-sdk/README.md

   }
   ```

-- Adding listeners for a batch import jobs and executing the job
+- Adding listeners for a batch import job and executing the job

   1. When the job execute is called, an API request is made to the server to create the import the job:
   - [users](https://developer.fullstory.com/server/v2/users/create-batch-user-import-job/)